micrabom/micrabom/README.md

 - 🌱 I’m currently working as a full stack developer and love working on reactjs framework
 - 👯 I’m looking to collaborate with another programmer
-- 🥅 2023 Goals: Learn and find a job in programming
+- 🥅 2023 Goals: Learn and aim to get more experience in full stack development
 - ⚡ Fun fact: I love basketball and play bass guitar

 ### Connect with me: